Support the Gardens

 A flower pathway takes you past our olive trees and through our nursery where we have dedicated spaces to welcome students on field trips.
 Here we prepare and propagate plants before we add them to our collection.

 As you enter the first walkway of the Chilean Gardens, you will see a Chilean Soapbark Tree on your right.
-The Soapbark Tree provides the adjuvant, a chemical compound affecting immunity, as a part of the shingles and COVID-19 vaccines.
+The Soapbark Tree provides an adjuvant, a chemical compound boosting immunity and enhancing effectiveness, for the shingles and COVID-19 vaccines.

 As you continue toward the top, check out our cheerful ribbed barrel cactus or take a meditation moment at one of our sponsored benches and enjoy the brightly-colored cistanthe grandiflora along the way.